 - Model integrity and maintain high standards for honesty.
 Discuss with your child the importance of integrity.
 Emphasize that your family values honest and ethical behavior and that cheating will not be tolerated. - Watch how you talk about grades.
 Many students know that cheating is wrong, but they don't want to let their parents down by bring home a low grade.
 Instead of asking "How did you do on the test?" ask if they felt prepared for the exam and if it accurately measured their understanding.
 This opens up discussion about what the student might do differently next time.
 Emphasize and praise effort and persistence.
 Resist the urge to compare your child's grades and test scores with others. - Avoid using external rewards for schoolwork.
 This may reinforce the importance of grades without an emphasis on mastery and effort.
 A focus on intrinsic motivation-doing something to satisfy curiosity, find enjoyment, and a feeling of pride after exerting effort-typically yields better results and fewer incidents of cheating. - Encourage positive school identity/belonging - Respond appropriately if your child is accused of cheating.
 Resist the urge to take a side or lose your temper.
 Talk to your child and his/her teacher and seek consensus about what occurred and the appropriate steps to be taken.
 Emphasize that you will not tolerate cheating, and try to brainstorm more positive coping strategies with your child.
 Throughout the process, remind your child that you love him/her no matter what, and use the incident as an important learning moment.

-The Staples Resilience Project is an ongoing endeavor by the Staples Guidance Department aimed to promote the well-being of our students and foster a positive, inclusive school community.
+The Staples Resilience Project is an ongoing initiative by the Staples Guidance Department.
+We welcome your feedback.